Unity House Organizational History

 During those exciting first years, Unity House grew simply by responding to whatever need seemed to present itself, from collecting and distributing food and furniture to providing shelter for victims of domestic violence.

 In 2013 Unity House moved to its present location: a community resource center called The Front Door at 2431 Sixth Ave.
 Consolidating many services under one roof has allowed for greater programming that serves more people while, for the first time, offering space for the community.
-Educational services, A Child’s Place, and the Domestic Violence Services Program remain in their existing locations, with liaison staff available at The Front Door.
+Educational services at A Child’s Place are offered at two child care centers in South Troy and Albany, in the community, the home, and at partner locations.
+Unity House’s Domestic Violence Services Program is located at 6 102nd Street, the Kathryn Allen Building, in Lansingburgh, also home to the Unity House Law Project.
+For victims of domestic violence, Unity House operates the only licensed shelter in Rensselaer County, in a confidential location.

 Since its inception in 1971, Unity House has grown to meet the increasing needs of those living in Rensselaer County and surrounding communities.
 Providing crisis intervention, advocacy, skills teaching, information, resources, encouragement and support, Unity House continues to help disadvantaged people lead productive and healthy lives.

-Visit this page to see our current board of directors and management team.
+Visit this page to see our current board of directors and leadership team.